panieldark/Clock/README.md

 # Clock
 Digital Clock visualizer using the p5.js library

+*clock-image.png is attached for a visual example of what the program will do.

 ## Getting Started
 1. Download Files (make sure they are saved to same folder)